 3. Practice Focused Work

 You do not have to go all day with your phone and notifications off.
-All you need do is turn everything off for set periods of time each day.
+All you need to do is turn everything off for set periods of time each day.
 Likewise, if you are in a meeting or training course, turn off your phone completely while you are in a session.
-These days, facilitators understand the need for people to be in contact with the outside world so there are regular breaks for you to catch up with messages and important emails.
+These days, facilitators understand the need for people to be in contact with the outside world, so there are regular breaks for you to catch up with messages and important emails.

-Learn more about practicing focused work in this article:
+Learn more about practicing focused work in this article: 17 Ways Deep Work Will Help Wipe Out Modern Distractions and Refocus

 To help reinforce your new knowledge, do not rely on just one way to practice your new skill.
+If you want the information to stick in both your short-term and long-term memory, you’ll need to apply a variety of cognitive functions through brain training.

 5. Reinforce Your Knowledge by Reviewing What You Learned in Your Less Dominant Learning Style

 The more ways you study your new skill, the faster you internalize the skill itself.
-Doing this helps your brain to ‘fill in the missing gaps’ of what you have learned and strengthens your knowledge.
+Doing this helps your brain to fill in the missing gaps of what you have learned and strengthens your knowledge.

 While our dominant learning style will always be the best way to learn, we still need our less dominant way of learning to help with the retention and deeper learning required to really master a skill.